servicetitan/Stl.Fusion.Samples/docs/rpc-benchmark.md

 - gRPC: https://grpc.io/, you can find its official benchmarking dashboard here: https://grpc.io/docs/guides/benchmarking/; unofficial benchmarks for various platforms: https://github.com/LesnyRumcajs/grpc_bench
 - HTTP: a RESTful ASP.NET Core API endpoint on the server side, https://github.com/canton7/RestEase on the client side.

-## How the benchmark works?
+## How RpcBenchmark works?

+The test is designed to measure the overhead/inefficiencies.
+The overhead per call is ~ `1/callsPerSecond` assuming you're CPU-constrained, so so measure the efficiency of a given library, all you need is to squeeze as many `callsPerSecond` as possible.

+Here is what RpcBenchmark does:
 - It creates N clients and N * M worker tasks
 - Each worker task runs a loop calling a single method on its client, quickly validates its result & counts the call
 - There are 3 test workloads: `Sum`, `GetUser`, and `SayHello`.
-They differ only by payload size:
+They differ only by the payload size:
   - `Sum` is the simplest one - `(int, int) -> int`
   - `GetUser` is `(long) -> User` (medium payload)
-  - And `SayHello` uses exactly the same payload as this test:  https://github.com/LesnyRumcajs/grpc_bench/tree/master/dotnet_grpc_bench
+  - `SayHello` uses exactly the same payload as this test:  https://github.com/LesnyRumcajs/grpc_bench/tree/master/dotnet_grpc_bench

-The test is designed to measure the overhead/inefficiencies.
-The overhead per call is ~ `1/callsPerSecond` assuming you're CPU-constrained, so so measure the efficiency of a given library, all you need is to squeeze as many `callsPerSecond` as possible.
+- Workers are warmed up for every workload and run every test T times for S seconds.
+In the end, the result with the best aggregate throughput across all the workers is selected.

 ## How can I run it?